sphinx-contrib/repl/README.rst

    4
    5

-Note that the indented code block does not need the trailing empty line to terminate the indented block.
+Note that a trailing empty line to terminate the indented block will be inserted automatically.

-Finally, to hide nuisance operation (e.g., importing common libraries), use ``repl-quiet`` block:
+Finally, to hide nuisance operations (e.g., importing common libraries), use ``repl-quiet`` block:

 .. code-block:: rst